-This policy establishes guidelines for the application of, supervisory oversight of, and restrictions on the use of physical restraints on youth detained in the Juvenile Justice Campus (15 CCR 1358; 15 CCR 1358.5).
+This policy establishes guidelines for the application of, supervisory oversight of, and restrictions on the use of physical restraints on youth detained in the Juvenile Justice Campus (15 CCR 1358).

 Restraint device - Any device that immobilizes a youth's extremities and/or prevents the youth from being ambulatory.
-Examples include handcuffs, waist chains, and leg irons (15 CCR 1358).
+Restraints approved to be used at the JJC are as follows: (15 CCR 1358).